Warby Parker launches pilot program for kids’ frames

 But why not go big with the launch of kids’ frames?

 “When we look back over the last seven years at our growth and success, we think is due to focus,” said Warby Parker cofounder and CEO Neil Blumenthal.
 “Ultimately, strategy is what you say no to.
 We received that advice early on, and we believe in scaling with integrity.
-What that means is moving quickly but in a way that’s deliverable.
+What that means is moving quickly but in a way that’s deliberate.
 Whenever we do something, we want to ensure we do it well.”

 That said, this program doesn’t offer all the same convenience that Warby Parker is known for.
-Parents will have to bring their kids into one of the NYC locations for try-ons, and purchased frames will then be available for delivery or in-store pickup.
+Parents will have to bring their kids into one of the NYC locations for try-ons, and purchased frames will then be available for delivery nationwide or in-store pickup.

-Blumenthal explained that warby Parker didn’t offer online try-on to ensure that the experience was handled delicately for kids and their parents.
+Blumenthal explained that Warby Parker didn’t offer online try-on to ensure that the experience was handled delicately for kids and their parents.

 “Serving kids is a little bit different than serving adults, and we want to make sure that were being as thoughtful as possible,” said Blumenthal.
 “Since we’re often dealing with both children and parents, and it might be their first pair of glasses, we want to be extra judicious to ensure it’s a great experience for the child.”